Jumballaya/CPP-Mastery/case-studies/month-01.md

 SparseSlice<Component> selection({ &a, &b, &c });
 ```

-I also learned to avoid misuse of `memcpy` on anything with ownership — I now rely strictly on copy/move constructors.
+I also learned to avoid misuse of `memcpy` on anything with ownership: I now rely strictly on copy/move constructors.

 ## Real-World Engine Connections